Ground-R1: Incentivizing Grounded Visual Reasoning via Reinforcement Learning: Experiments

 The comparison results are demonstrated in Table \ref{tab:ablate}.
 Building upon these model variants, we seek to address four critical inquiries:

 \textbf{\emph{Q1:}} \emph{Does RL-based methodology outperform SFT-based approaches in visual reasoning?}

-By comparing Ground-R1 with Ground-SFT, as well as Vanilla-R1 with Vanilla-SFT, we observe that RL-based methods outperform SFT-based counterparts on most benchmarks.
-For example, Ground-R1 achieves an absolute improvement of 11.8\% over Ground-SFT on VisCoT \cite{shao2024visual}.
+By comparing Ground-R1 with Vanilla-SFT, we observe that RL-based methods consistently outperform SFT-based counterparts across all the benchmarks.
+For example, Ground-R1 achieves an absolute improvement of 14.1\% over Vanilla-SFT on V$^{*}$ Bench.
+These results indicate that RL-based optimization more effectively aligns model behavior with task objectives by providing direct feedback on reasoning outcomes.

 \textbf{\emph{Q2:}} \emph{Does the ``grounding-then-answering" paradigm outperform direct answer generation?}